Fearthepencil/QA-Manual-Framework/README.md

 ## 🔧 Configuration

-Create a `.env` file in the project root:
+Create a `.env` file in `01-jira-integration/config/.env`:
 ```env
 JIRA_MCP_LOGIN=your.email@compstak.com
 JIRA_MCP_TOKEN=your_api_token_here
 ```

+**Security Features:**
+- All scripts automatically load credentials from `.env` file
+- No hardcoded credentials in any scripts
+- Environment file excluded from version control
+- Proper error handling for missing credentials

 ## 🤝 Contributing